 Part of the estate of renowned Virgin Islands philanthropist, the late Laurance Rockefeller, Sandy Cay was previously maintained as a private botanic garden.
 The island was donated to the National Parks Trust of the Virgin Islands in 2008, and is managed with the support of the Jost Van Dykes (BVI) Preservation Society.

 Sandy Cay offers an excellent example of the increasingly rare Caribbean dry scrub forest.
 Visitors are welcomed by a wide expanse of Sandy Beach.
-A short (less than 0.5 mile) nature trail winds its way through the 13.58 acre island’s interior, and is maintained by a Jost Van Dike Preservation Society caretaker.
-In 2002, former NGO Island Resources Foundation (IRF) led a successful campaign to restore the island via the removal of the invasive black rat, which was having deleterious implications for native flora and fauna.
+A short (less than 0.5 mile) nature trail winds its way through the 13.6 acre island’s interior, and is maintained by a caretaker.
+In 2002, the NGO Island Resources Foundation led a successful campaign to restore the island via the removal of the invasive black rat, which was having a negative impact on native wildlife.

 Visitation is by boat only, either by bareboat charter or by captained charter.
 Be wary of winter swells which can make arriving onto the island’s wide, sandy beach difficult during winter months.
-The Jost Van Dykes (BVI) Preservation Society is a locally-based not-for profit which helps maintain the island in partnership with the National Parks Trust offers private, guided tours of the island on board “Endeavour II”, a locally built wooden sailing vessel which was part of a maritime heritage revival project.
+The Jost Van Dykes (BVI) Preservation Society is a local nonprofit which helps maintain the island in partnership with the National Parks Trust.
+The Society offers private, guided tours of the island on board “Endeavour II”, a locally built wooden sailing vessel which was part of a maritime heritage revival project.